Calm, minimal workspace with natural light and simple objects, representing the restorative environment needed for autistic burnout recovery

 At some point in recovery, it becomes possible to begin reintegrating activities, responsibilities, and social contact — but the pace and sequence matter.
 The instinct, particularly for people who have been high-functioning for a long time, is to return to full capacity as quickly as possible.
 This instinct is worth resisting explicitly.

 Reintegration should be led by activities that are genuinely restorative for you, not by activities that are socially expected or that resolve other people's inconvenience.
 If a particular form of social contact gives energy rather than consuming it, prioritise that.
 If a particular type of work is engaging rather than depleting, allow more of it before reintroducing the parts that were never sustainable.
+This is where leaning into existing interests earns its place in recovery, not as a distraction from the work but as part of it: Raymaker's respondents specifically named drawing on autistic strengths and special interests as one of the things that helped them recover, not just what they did once they'd recovered.

 The goal of reintegration is not to return to the pre-burnout state — that state was the one that produced the burnout.
 The goal is to arrive at a level of functioning that is actually sustainable: less impressive on the outside, but not built on a debt that will eventually come due.